drshahizan/research-design/profile/UmmiWahid/topics.md

 # 3. Analyze the impact of the gold price on the commodities factor.

 ## What:
+This topic focus on analyzing the relationship between gold price, crude oil price and palm oil price.

 ## Why:
+1. The gold price as the focus of the research is due to the significant role that gold plays in the economy.
+Gold is considered a valuable metal and is often viewed as a safe haven asset, particularly during times of economic uncertainty.
+It is used as a hedge against inflation and other economic downturns, making it an important commodity for investors.

 ## How:
+Analyze the relationship:
+1. Johansen Cointegration
+2. Autoregressive Distributed Lag (ARDL) models, to examine the long-term relationships between these variables.
+3. Granger Casuality Test

+To forecast:
+1. Vector Autoregression (VAR) model.

 ## Data:
+1. Gold Price (GP)
+2. Crude Oil Price (COP)
+3. Palm Oil Price (POP)

 ## Objective:
+1. To analyze the trends of gold price, crude oil price, palm oil price, Islamic stock market, and conventional stock market index from 2013 to 2021.

+2. To validate the causation and cointegration relationship between gold price, crude oil price and palm oil price using the Granger Causality test, Johansen Cointegration method, and Autoregressive Distributed Lag (ARDL) model.

+3. To forecast gold prices for future years with the integration of significant variables using the Vector Autoregression (VAR) model.